 - 1. The dissertation committee is composed of at least three members who must be approved by the Director of the Ph.D. program. - 2.
 All committee members must be tenured or tenure-track faculty members. - 3.
-At least two committee members must be JGS faculty. - 4.
-At least one committee member must be a non-JGS Rice faculty. - 5.
-At most, two committee members may be tenure track or tenured faculty members at universities other than Rice University. - 6.
-The committee chairperson must be from JGS. - 7.
+At least two committee members must be Rice Jones Graduate School of Business faculty. - 4.
+At least one committee member must be a non-Jones Graduate School of Business Rice faculty. - 5.
+At most, two committee members may be tenure track or tenured faculty members at universities other than Rice University.
+These outside members must be in addition to the three Rice University faculty members. - 6.
+The committee chairperson must be a tenured or tenure-track faculty member of the Jones Graduate School of Business of the student's area. - 7.
 At least three committee members, including the chairperson, must be present at the dissertation proposal.
-The committee vote must be unanimous for the student to pass the dissertation proposal.
-Any committee member who will vote in absentia should sign in advance either the regular committee approval form or an absentee member approval form that is available from the Ph.D.
-Office. - 8.
-At least three committee members, including the chairperson, must be present at the dissertation defense.
+The committee vote must be unanimous for the student to pass the dissertation proposal. - 8.
+All dissertation defenses must take place on the Rice University campus with the candidate and all committee members in physical attendance.
+In exceptional cases, appeals to this requirement can be made in writing to the dean of graduate and postdoctoral studies through your graduate coordinator.
 The committee vote must be unanimous for the student to pass the dissertation defense.
-Any committee member who will vote in absentia should sign in advance either the regular committee approval form or an absentee member approval form that is available from the Ph.D.
-Office.